TRNisbet/laughing-octo-pancake/README.md

 Bins for BMI were determined based on CMS classification data definitions for underweight, normal, overweight and obese based on BMI.
 Bins for Mental and Physical health dates were broken into 5 day increments by default.

 Additional binning for age, income scale and education level were not done.
 These elements were already binned in the source data, with those bins being defined in the Codebook associated with the original dataset.  (https://www.cdc.gov/brfss/annual_data/2015/pdf/codebook15_llcp.pdf)

+### Database Construction
+The team consulted with Kristina regarding the development of a database.
+They were advised at that time that no free standing database would be needed for their project and that CSV files could be used without penalty.

+## Machine Learning
+The Machine Learning model is currently in design and development.
+It will be included in week two.